zpf18873687347/qiubaiying.github.io/_posts/2018-05-11-Create principles for creating safer AI in the future.md

 ---
 layout:     post
-title:     【原创】Create principles for creating safer AI in the future
+title:     【原创】Create principles for creating safer AI
-subtitle:   How AI changes human beings life and how we can adapt
+subtitle:   How AI will changes human beings life and how we can adapt to
 date:       2018-05-11
 author:     Bob
 header-img: img/post-bg-universe.jpg